Background

 Aerodynamic Forces

-The Aerodynamic Efficiency, which is the ratio of lift to drag (L/D), is 1.36.
+The aerodynamic efficiency, which is the ratio of lift to drag (L/D), is 1.36.
 Typically, a higher L/D is favorable and often a key metric for aircraft designers.
 A higher L/D is typically associated with longer endurance or a smaller glide slope angle.
-Typical L/D ratios include 4 for a helicopter, 15-20 for commercial aircraft, and 2.5 for a gliding wingsuit [4].
+Typical L/D ratios include 4 for a helicopter, 15-20 for commercial aircraft and 2.5 for a gliding wingsuit [4].

 Cp Plots